hagoodwi92/pizzaParlor/README.md

 This webpage simulates customer's placing orders at a pizza restaurant.
 It calculates cost by taking into consideration the toppings and the size of pizza.

 ## Specs
--Should correctly create a pizza object with properties -Should correctly return the cost of a user's pizza, based on toppings and pizza size -Should correctly add pizza objects to an array
+* Should correctly create a pizza object with properties
+* Should correctly return the cost of a user's pizza, based on toppings and pizza size
+* Should correctly add pizza objects to an array

 ## Setup/Installation Requirements